apicraft/detroit2014/OpeningSession.md

 When it’s NOT over, it’s NOT over.

-The time and space here is yours:
+The time and space here are yours:

 * You travelled here.
 * You took time away from other commitments.